wdi-infinity/lesson-week_01-day_04-js-loops/exercise/directions.md

 ## The Rest

 Make the rest of the programs you made in the conditional exercises use loops in some way (if possible)

-## 99 Bottles of Beer

-Write a script that prints the lyrics to "99 Bottles of Beer on the Wall" in the terminal.
-If you're unfamiliar with the song, you can find the lyrics [here](http://www.99-bottles-of-beer.net/lyrics.html).

-Make sure your program can handle both singular and plural cases (i.e. both "100 bottles of beer" and "1 bottle of beer").